paipeline/paipeline/README.md

 - Now preparing for **Machine Learning Specialty** to build scalable AI-integrated cloud systems.

 ## 🏋️ Hobbies
-- Coding at the gym, of course!
+“And those who were seen dancing were thought to be insane by those who could not hear the music.” — Friedrich Nietzsche

+- Love researching new topics, combining new things to solve problems.
-- Language Exchange: Catch me at [www.free4talk.com](https://www.free4talk.com), where I sometimes host rooms for Spanish, Chinese and English conversations.
+- Language Exchange: Catch me at [www.free4talk.com](https://www.free4talk.com), where I sometimes host rooms for Spanish and Chinese conversations.
 - Biking & Hiking